Art Prize is one of my favorite art events that takes place in Grand Rapids, Michigan.

 During Art Prize, you have an opportunity to meet people from all over the world.
 Take a few moments and ask the artists about their piece of art.

 Many times the stories of the WHY behind their piece will inspire you and make you appreciate their work and their method even more.

-General public voting for art is a bit controversial because beauty is in the eye of the beholder.
+I understand that public voting for art is a bit controversial because beauty is in the eye of the beholder.
 I think that it’s extremely hard to compare art pieces with various mediums because art is subjective.

-How do you compare a piece of contemporary art to a sculpture made of wood… or a drawing on a bed sheet made with sharpie markers?
+How do you compare a piece of contemporary art to a sculpture made of wood… or a drawing on a bed sheet made with Sharpie markers?

 Make your voice known to help support the artist who created it if there is a piece that you feel is really worthy of receiving the prize money in the top spot.

-With a public vote in the ArtPrize competition, you can directly impact which artist wins the grand prize with life changing prize money.
+With a public vote in the ArtPrize competition, you can directly impact which artist wins the grand prize with life-changing prize money.

 You can find out more about voting at Art Prize here.